LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 This results in a sequence 1, 3, 7, 15, 31....

-For completeness, we note that :math:`log_3 n` must be sufficiently large (and > 2) for this method to work.
-Our code ensures this by taking the *maximum* of :math:`log_3 n` and 1.

-Here is the improvement to our naive method that dynamically calculates the intervals based on the above suggestions by Knuth:
+Here is the improvement to our naive method that dynamically calculates the intervals based on the first suggestion of Knuth:

 .. literalinclude:: ../projects/Arrays/Sorting/Main.cs
    :start-after: chunk-shellsort-better-begin